jgm/gitit/README.markdown

   and contributed a patch to ifLoggedIn that was needed to make gitit usable with a custom authentication scheme.

+I am especially grateful to the darcs team for using darcsit for their public-facing wiki.
+This has helped immensely in identifying issues and improving performance.

 Gitit's default visual layout is shamelessly borrowed from Wikipedia.
 The stylesheets are influenced by Wikipedia's stylesheets and by the bluetrip CSS framework (see BLUETRIP-LICENSE).
 Some of the icons in